trieb-work/schemabase/services/api/pages/api/v1/tracking/dpd/[webhookId]/README.md

-Receives a webhook from dpd and produces a new event in kafka
+Receives a webhook from dpd and produces a new event that gets consumed by the worker